gatteo/react-jitsi/README.md

 ## Notes

 The repository has been forked from https://github.com/gatteo/react-jitsi and adapted to the need for a custom Jitsi Meet implementation.
+The additional configuration and changes made regarding Ivicos custom Jitsi Meet implementation can be found in USAGE.md.
+The original documentation from the forked repository is accessible below.

 An **_unofficial_** React component which wraps the standard [Jitsi Meet JS API](https://github.com/jitsi/jitsi-meet/blob/master/doc/api.md).
 It is written in Typescript to help you configure the library with ease, and get _your super important meetings_ up and going, in a blink of an eye🌪.